 |Contribution towards EPF||Withdrawal limit||Purpose|

 |24 month’s basic wage and Dearness Allowance||The accumulated funds from the EPF account, including the employee and employer’s share.||To purchase a house, flat, or to construct a residential property.|

 |36 month’s basic wage plus Dearness Allowance||The accumulated funds along with the total interest, whichever is lower.||To purchase or construct a residential property or flat.|

 Provident fund new rules also come with a provision to withdraw 12 month’s basic wage plus Dearness Allowance, as well as the employee’s share with interest (whichever is smaller) for home alteration, improvement, or expansion.

 The residential property can be of the PF account holder, owned by his or her spouse, or owned jointly.

-An individual can avail this facility 2 times, once after 5 years of completing the residential property, and after 10 years from withdrawing the PF amount for the first time.
+An individual can avail this facility 2 times, once after 5 years of completing the residential property, and after 10 years can withdraw PF amount for the first time.

-Revised EPF withdrawal rules also allow an account holder can also withdraw up to 90% of the accumulated funds after they reach 54 years of age or a year before retirement/superannuation.
+Revised EPF withdrawal rules also allow an account holder to withdraw up to 90% of the accumulated funds after they reach 54 years of age or a year before retirement/superannuation.